unixwinbsd/WebCrawler-NodeJS-FreeBSD/README.md

 A simple web crawler CLI that takes a URL as input and outputs all the links on the website, ordered by no. of occurrence.
 The output is seperated into internal and external links and exported to .csv files.

 ## Description
-This CLI app crawls the basic URL, the user provides it with, as well as all its subpages.
-It then divides the links into internal and external ones.
+This CLI application crawls the base URL, which the user provides, as well as all its subpages.
+The NodeJS web crawler then divides the links into internal and external links.
 Internal links are links that point to other pages on the same domain.
-External links are links that point to other domains.
-For each link, it counts the number of occurrences and outputs the final result in descending order.
-The output is divided into internal and external links and printed to the terminal, plus exported to .csv files.
+External links are links that lead to other domains on your website.
+For each link, it counts the number of occurrences and displays the final result in descending order.
+The output is split into internal and external links and printed to the terminal, where it is saved in a .csv file.

 ## How to use it